spkr-adv

 The darker brass instruments like tubas, trombones and french horns are superb here.
 Other Golden Age recordings of the work, as enjoyable as they may be in other respects, do not fully reproduce the weighty quality of the brass, probably due to limiting, poor eq, poor miking, or some combination of the three.

-The brass on this record has a power like practically no other.
+The brass on this record has the powerful weight and energy of live music like practically no other orchestral pressing we have ever played.

 It’s also tonally correct.
 It’s not aggressive.
 It’s not irritating.
 It’s just immediate and powerful the way the real thing is when you hear it live.
 That’s what really caught my ear when I first played the recording.